Active Shooter Preparation and Prevention

 • Reponse Summary

-• If there is an accessible exit, you should attempt to evacuate the premises, even if others refuse to follow.
+• True or False: If there is an accessible exit, you should attempt to evacuate the premises, even if others refuse to follow.

 • Recovering from an Active Shooter Incident